 You can also grind a few berries on all your egg dishes...
 From boiled egg to omelette, from delicious fried eggs to a dash of cream... a delight!

-Vegetables will experience a moment of glory by being seasoned with East Timorese Black Pepper.
+The vegetables will experience a moment of glory when seasoned with East Timorese Black Pepper.
 Indeed, it will enhance all your vegetable stir-fries, gratins and other steamed vegetables.

 Use East Timorese Black Pepper to make all your sauces unforgettable!
 From mayonnaise to white sauce, from vinaigrette to a sauce: this pepper will meet your challenge by giving it the task of sublimating your sauce.